How Professional Plumbing Became an Artform

 Plumbing as Modern Art

 You might be thinking, ‘okay, we get that plumbing was created, but we don’t see the beauty.’
-That’s an understandable thought as most people don’t think of flush the toilet and watch in amazement.
+That’s an understandable thought as most people don’t flush the toilet and watch in amazement.
+However, even your bathroom plumbing has a lot to do with art and design.

-However, there are many beautiful structures that wouldn’t exist or be the same without the masterful hands of plumbers.
-Think of the iconic Trevi Fountain in Rome or the picturesque aqueducts throughout the world.
+There are many beautiful structures that wouldn’t exist or be the same without the masterful hands of plumbers.
+Think of the iconic Trevi Fountain in Rome or the marvelous aqueducts throughout the world.

 Appreciating Everyday Art